[ aws . s3api ]

 NewerNoncurrentVersions -> (integer)

-Specifies how many newer noncurrent versions must exist before Amazon S3 can perform the associated action on a given version.
-If there are this many more recent noncurrent versions, Amazon S3 will take the associated action.
+Specifies how many noncurrent versions Amazon S3 will retain.
+You can specify up to 100 noncurrent versions to retain.
+Amazon S3 will permanently delete any additional noncurrent versions beyond the specified number to retain.
 For more information about noncurrent versions, see Lifecycle configuration elements in the Amazon S3 User Guide .

 AbortIncompleteMultipartUpload -> (structure)